Hi, I’m James Linton, and in 2017 I used spear phishing techniques to socially engineer my way into quite a lot of inboxes.

-You can read more about my time as the notorious “EMAIL PRANKSTER” here on Wikipedia.
+You can read more about my time as Sinon_reborn AKA “EMAIL PRANKSTER” here on Wikipedia.

-But fate was on my side; so armed with a fistful of headlines; no US VISA (Yet) … I downloaded a task management app (OK so maybe I downloaded more than one), and I entered the world of the Silicon Valley start-up!
+But with a fascination for the craft and UX/tech of tricking someone and a fistful of headlines, I downloaded a task management app (ok maybe I downloaded a few) and I entered the world of the Silicon Valley start-up!

 Well, kinda.
-I was working remotely; and this was before it was fashionable.
+I was working remotely, but this was before it was fashionable.

-I spent 3 years working in email threat intelligence; socially engineering cyber criminals to collect intelligence, which was fed into law enforcement and financial institutions.
-As we dived deeply into previously undocumented aspects of cyber criminals networks, I got to travel globally, presenting the insights we were uncovering.
+I spent 3 years working in email threat intelligence, socially engineering cyber criminals to collect intelligence which was then passed onto law enforcement and financial institutions.
+As we dived deeply into previously undocumented parts of the West African cyber criminal networks, I got to travel globally, presenting the insights we were uncovering.

 If you want to present an authentic and pragmatic perspective on cyber awareness, with zero spin, let’s chat: email@example.com